Flood waters receding after storm batters western Alaska

 “Another major concern is that freeze-up is near, and all of this damage to the roads will need to be repaired before the month ends,” Luce said, using the local term for the onset of winter, which is in October in many parts of Alaska.
 “And it’s hard to say if that will be possible, especially for the remote village villages without as many resources as Nome has.”

-Dunleavy, who issued a state disaster declaration Saturday and is considering seeking a federal disaster declaration, said Alaskan officials intend to get communities up and running again as soon as possible.
+Dunleavy, who issued a state disaster declaration Saturday and is considering seeking a federal disaster declaration, said Alaska officials intend to get communities up and running again as soon as possible.

 “We just have to impress upon our federal friends that it’s not a Florida situation where we’ve got months to work on this,” he said.
 “We’ve got several weeks.”